cyrusimap/cyrus-imapd/doc/source/imap/introduction.rst

 Cyrus IMAP is a `Carnegie Mellon University`_ (CMU) software development project for a highly scalable enterprise mail system.

+Cyrus IMAP is one of two primary software development projects undertaken by the Cyrus project -- the other one being :ref:`sasl`.

-The project started in 1994 and has its roots in replacing the Andrew Mail System (AMS) that CMU had been using, and has replaced AMS between 1998 and 2002.
+The project as a whole started in 1994 and has its roots in replacing the Andrew Mail System (AMS) that CMU had been using, and has replaced :acronym:`AMS` between 1998 and 2002.

 The project name, Cyrus, comes from the inventor of the first modern "packet-switching"-based mail system, the forerunner of every major